operator-framework/java-operator-sdk/docs/documentation/getting-started.md

 ### Deleting a Resource

 During deletion process we use [Kubernetes finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers
-"Kubernetes docs") finalizers.
+"Kubernetes docs").
 This is required, since it can happen that the operator is not running while the delete of resource is executed (think `oc delete`).
 In this case we would not catch the delete event.
 So we automatically add a finalizer first time we update the resource if it's not there.